My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style. -Maya Angelou

 No it’s not.
 You waited to turn 60 to let everything go.
 You’re going backwards.
 You should be doing the exact opposite of what you’re doing now.

 Dad stared for a moment, then curled up his forearm.
 I’m buff, he declared.

 I walked away knowing Dad was treading a dangerous path.
 As much as I wanted to solely blame him, his wife was equally to blame.
 She’d already suffered a heart attack years ago and taking medication.
 She knew firsthand how dangerous Dad’s diet was but continued to encourage bad eating.

 A few months later, Dad came home from the doctor with a white prescription bag.

 My doctor prescribed me Lipitor.

 Excuse me, why?

 I know my reaction seemed a little naïve, but my immediate family doesn’t practice western medicine unless a limb is broken.
 It’s not focused on rooting the problem or optimal healing.
 They fill you up with medication (poison) that creates side effects, which require more medication.
 Around 25 percent conventional medication is derived from plants, but only uses a small percentage of the actual herb in its ingredients—the rest is toxic fillers.

 Why can’t they just prescribe the real thing?
-Because healthcare is a billion dollar industry.
+Because healthcare is a trillion dollar industry.
 Sick people are making America rich.
 In 2003, when my Uncle was in the hospital for cancer, he called me over to his bedside and opened his hand.